FrostyBytes/libaboon/README.md

 that an executable program is produced in a single compilation step.
 With gcc, the option set `-nostartfiles -nostdlib -nodefaultlibs` suppresses the inclusion of default libraries.

+Libaboon is currently a bit fragile and does not work older versions of `gcc` still present in some Linux distributions.
+It is known to work with gcc 5.4.0.